tbanel/uniline/docs/index.md

     ▝▀▀▀▀▀▀▘        ▝▀▘        ▝▀▘      ▀▀▀▀▀▀▀▀▀▀▀▀▀

 Those diagrams are pure text.
 There is nothing graphic.
 They are achieved using UNICODE characters.

 Most often, the text file will be encoded as UTF-8.
+This is becoming the de-facto standard for text files, including source code files.

 Creating such diagrams by hand is painfully slow.
 Use `Uniline` to draw lines while you move the cursor with keyboard arrows.